Super-RPG-Retro/Super-RPG-Retro/README.md

 * Instant battle or turn based battle system.
 * Can Show the down ladder when room ceiling is enabled.
 * Option for player to return to last level or start of dungeon.

-This game is a work-in-progress.
-Programmed in Godot.
-Help make this a great game.
-A team of volunteers needed.
-Join the [Super RPG Retro](https://discord.gg/b8damxvwX8) discord server.
-The core of this game came from this video, building a Roguelike from Scratch in Godot, [Dungeon of Recycling](https://www.youtube.com/watch?v=vQ1UGbUlzH4).

 ### Installation.